remillet/MyTest/README.txt

-Modified on githubm.com a second time.
+Modified on githubm.com a 3rd time.
 Modified locally for the first time.
 A second modification.